shaominyeh/410CourseProject-SpotifyFeatures/README.md

 ```

 ## Project Development
 After the project installation is done, you should have a development environment containing the repository, Conda environment, and respective libraries.
-After this, you need to open a command prompt (if on Windows) and run the s listed below.
+After this, you need to open a command prompt (if on Windows) and run the commands listed below.

-To begin, the s in each subsection will need you to type:
+To begin, the commands in each subsection will need you to type:
 ```
 cd src
 ```